About the Sri Chinmoy Marathon Team

 - Ashrita Furman (in video) holds more Guinness world records than anyone else - over 200!

-- Suprabha Beckjord from Washington DC finished the 3100 Mile Race a record 13 times, and was for many years the race's only female participant.
+- Suprabha Beckjord from Washington DC finished the 3100 Mile Race a record 13 times.

-- Members of the Marathon Team have swum the English Channel over 40 times, including Karteek Clarke from Scotland with 10 crossings.
+- Members of the Marathon Team have swum the English Channel over 40 times, including Karteek Clarke with 11 crossings.